JaxPlays-Inc/jaxplays.org/content/productions/COVID Cancellations/2020-The-Normal-Heart.md

 image_alt:
 image_caption:
 category: play
-details:
 Title: The Normal Heart - wiki
 Theatre: The 5 & Dime
 Writer: Larry Kramer - wiki
 Setting: New York City, New York, United States
 Subject: The rise of the HIV/AIDS crisis in New York City
 showtimes:
   - 2020-11-06 20:00:00
   - 2020-11-07 20:00:00